gollenia/timber-blocks/readme.md

 In the upper example you see how it's done.
 The first line is a function to get the color value by it's slug.
 Use it if you like, or simply add the color slug as a class like Wordpress does it (`has-blue-color` for example)

-The attributes of each block ar in `src/blocks/block_name/block.json`, and you can use them name by name as simple twig variables.
+The available attributes of each block are in it's twig template or the corresponding block.json, and you can use them name by name as simple twig variables.

 ### Changelog

+##### 1.8
+* New base block to force editors to use sections at base level
+* Redesigned Editor UI makes it easier to identify blocks
+* Description list improved
+* Some CSS moved to BEM Style (not all, yet)
+* Most blocks use useInnerBlocksProps() hook now

 ##### 1.7
 * Rewritten block registration to fit new block.json style and make it compatible with future Wordpress versions